Monitor and investigate

 Set up alerts

 You create alerts by setting thresholds on log, metric, and span queries.
-Alert configuration
+Alert monitors request rates with critical and warning thresholds.

 Notification destinations determine where the alert should be sent.
 Cloud Observability supports PagerDuty, Slack, and BigPanda out-of-the-box.
 You can use webhooks to integrate with other third-party destinations.
-Slack notification destination
+Slack preview includes details, such as the alert's configuration and when the incident started.

 Learn more: